Conversion is usually preceded by several interactions with a website or an app.

 It does not mean that the visit from the new source is ignored.
 GA4 records the source of this visit, and the event-scope attribution reports (more on that later in this article) will take into account all sources of all sessions.
 (See this Analytics help article.)

 A new visit during an existing session may happen, for example, if a user returns from a payment gateway or a webmail site after password recovery or registration confirmation.
-In GA4, these visits will not artificially inflate the number of sessions, as in Universal Analytics.
+These visits will not artificially inflate the number of sessions.

 Nevertheless, sources of these visits are so-called unwanted referrals and should be excluded.
 Visits from excluded referrals are reported as direct visits.